sudoyashi/Joshis-Garage/_posts/2024-02-10-short-python-scripts1.md

 ### You will have issues if these are server files!

 - A couple of issues:
   - During actual testing, Python-docx cannot modify the metadata of .doc files.
-You will get a package not found error.
-  - The packages did not load properly because my files were on a UNC path (server path).
+  - If you're modifying server files, like me, the packages will not load properly because of the UNC path.
 You need to add the package to the server's local directory and then do a local import.
 The following submodules .py were affected and had to be modified:
-    - api.py
+    - `api.py`
-    - phys_pkg.py
+    - `phys_pkg.py`
-    - package.py
+    - `package.py`
-    - pkgreader.py
+    - `pkgreader.py`

 For each file above, append the following to the beginning list of imports: